lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Zero Checksums" [RFC6936].

-6LoWPAN Header Compression [RFC6282] also specifies that a UDP datagram can be sent without a checksum when an upper layer guarantees the integrity of the UDP payload and pseudo-header.
+6LoWPAN Header Compression [RFC6282] also specifies that a UDP checksum can be elided by the compressor and re-computed by the decompressor when an upper layer guarantees the integrity of the UDP payload and pseudo-header.
 A specific example of this is
 when a Message Integrity Check (MIC) protects the compressed message